core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 6. Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process, or to current group members upon request of renewal or re-joining.

-   This includes ensuring that each Sender ID is unique within each of the OSCORE groups, and that it is not reassigned within the same group under the same Gid value, not even to a current group member re-joining the same group.
+   This includes ensuring that each Sender ID: is unique within each of the OSCORE groups; and is not reassigned within the same group under the same Gid value, i.e. not even to a current group member re-joining the same group without a rekeying happening first.

 7. Defining communication policies for each of its OSCORE groups, and signalling them to new endpoints during the join process.